HS-96/CHATBOT/README.md

 # CHATBOT
-Restaurant chatbot in taking orders "in arabic language" // from IBM
+Restaurant chatbot that taking orders "in arabic language" // from IBM